asciimo/trilogy/oop.md

 easily describe two wildly different instances such as a disposable ballpoint pen and an absurdly expensive Montblanc fountain pen.

-We can even model intangible things, such as Web pages, calendar reminders, ocean temperature readings, and public transportation ridership trends.
+We can even model intangible things using OOP, such as Web pages, calendar reminders, ocean temperature readings, and public transportation ridership trends.
+We'll focus on real-world objects for now, because they're familiar and easier to talk about.

 ***Ask the class***
 > What are some practical applications of modeling things and concepts as